agausmann/smm2-stats/README.md

 and I started having a lot more fun again when I was betting on instinct.

 Despite that, it was (and still is) a fun experiment on the development side.
-I still occasionally develop and improve it.
+I still occasionally extend and improve it, and it still provides useful information, though I only use it _after_ placing bets.

 ## Future work

 - Accounting for the fact that some objects will never be seen when playing a level.
-(The actual bet is "Which object appears on-screen first" while the host plays levels.
-This is just a rough approximation of those odds.)
+The actual bet is "Which object appears on-screen first?", while the host plays random levels.
+The program currently checks simply if the level contains the object, which is just a rough approximation of those odds.

 - Collecting data from the real-world bets to compare analytical/experimental outcomes.

 ## Acknowledgements